gabrielepaoletti/seismutils/docs/source/user_guide.rst

-User guide
+User Guide
 =====================

-This guide is an overview and explains the important features.
+This guide provides a comprehensive overview of key features and functionalities of SeismUtils.
+It is designed to help you navigate and utilize it effectively.

 .. toctree::
    :maxdepth: 1